 2. It Reduces College Debt

-As of the 2019-20 school year, the average annual cost of attending a public college — including tuition, fees, room, and board — is $21,950 according to the College Board.
-For a private school, the expense is more than double that, at an average of $49,870.
+As of the 2020-21 school year, the average annual cost of attending an in-state public college — including tuition, fees, room, and board — is $22,180 according to the College Board.
+For a private school, the expense is more than double that, at an average of $50,770.
 Thus, it’s no wonder more than two-thirds of students take out student loans to pay for college, according to a 2019 report from the Institute for College Access and Success.

 Although a part-time job — even one paying higher than minimum wage — is unlikely to cover the total cost of attendance at any four-year college or university, it can help offset some of the expense.
 And any preemptive dent made in student loan debt is worth the effort.

-More, after graduation, the repayment obligation can have consequences for the future.
-According to a 2019 report by the Washington Post, borrowers report delaying getting married, starting a family, buying a home, and saving for retirement because of student loan debt.
+On the other hand, if you put it off, high student loan debt can have consequences for the future.
+Research shows student loan borrowers delay getting married, starting a family, buying a home, and saving for retirement because of the toll of making those monthly payments.

 3. It Teaches Money Management Skills